TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

    | UDPServer |------->| UnixDatagramServer |
    +-----------+        +--------------------+

-Note that :class:`UnixDatagramServer` derives from :class:`UDPServer`, not from :class:`UnixStreamServer` --- the only difference between an IP and a Unix stream server is the address family, which is simply repeated in both Unix server classes.
+Note that :class:`UnixDatagramServer` derives kutoka :class:`UDPServer`, not kutoka :class:`UnixStreamServer` --- the only difference between an IP and a Unix stream server is the address family, which is simply repeated in both Unix server classes.